aewallin/allantools/README.md

 Documentation
 =============
 See /docs for documentation in sphinx format.
-On Ubuntu this requires the 'python-sphinx' and 'python-numpydoc' packages. html documentation using sphinx can be built localy with
+On Ubuntu this requires the 'python-sphinx' and 'python-numpydoc' packages. html documentation using sphinx can be built locally with

 > make html

+this generates html documentation in /docs/_build/html

 The sphinx documentation is also auto-generated online